CHAPTER 12-01

 3. Private and public recreational uses including but not limited to: golf courses, driving ranges, picnic grounds, swimming areas, parks, ball or multi-use fields, shooting preserves, target ranges, trap and skeet ranges, hunting and fishing areas, hiking and horseback trails.

 4. Functions that serve the public interest and that will not cause a rise in the floodway elevation.
 Such uses include but are not limited to: water conservation, power and water quality service facilities and related works; remedial or corrective actions; environmental restoration; flood control facilities and related works; public roadways and bridges; fish and wildlife enhancement activities; emergency action assistance; public health assistance; utility transmission lines, pipelines, and water monitoring devices.
+(Ord.
+2001-06, Amended, 04/03/2001); Amended, Ord.
+No. 2011-11, 09/06/2011; Ord.
+2024-20, Amended, 07/02/2024 (Res.
+2024-32))

 A. The Floodplain Administrator shall review and approve all development permits before issuance to ensure compliance with the provisions of these regulations.
-(Amended, Ord.
-No. 2011-11, 09/06/2011)

-E. No street shall be used as a major carrier of stormwater from adjacent lands in lieu of natural washes, man-made channel, or storm drains.
+E. No street shall be used as a major carrier of stormwater from adjacent lands in lieu of natural washes, manmade channel, or storm drains.
 Streets shall be used for local runoff only.
 In all cases the flow of water from public streets shall be confined in public rights-of-way or drainage easements.

-G. Parking lots are permitted within the floodplain provided that:
+G. Parking lots are permitted within the floodplain; provided, that:

 1. All vehicles are fully licensed, ready for highway use, and are not unattended.
 The term "unattended" shall mean that the owner or authorized driver cannot reasonably be expected to be available to remove the vehicle before flooding occurs.

-2. Any parking lot subject to flooding shall have a prominent sign posted at each entrance stating "Warning, parking lot subject to flooding".
+2. Any parking lot subject to flooding shall have a prominent sign posted at each entrance stating "Warning, parking lot subject to flooding."

 H. An erosion hazard and building setback from the top of the channel bank is required for all new development to create a buffer and to provide access to the channel for possible maintenance and improvements work.
 This buffer shall be designated by the Floodplain Administrator according to the flood-related erosion hazard and erosion rates in relation to the anticipated "useful life" of structures, and depending upon the geologic, hydrologic, topographic, and climatic characteristics of the land.
 The minimum setback shall be ten (10) feet.
 The buffer may be used for suitable open space purposes, such as for agriculture, forestry, outdoor recreation, wildlife habitat areas, landscaping and for other activities using temporary and portable structures only.

 I. A waiver to the setback requirements may be granted by the Floodplain Administrator if it can be demonstrated that adequate erosion and flow velocity protection can and will be constructed and maintained, and vehicular maintenance access along the top of the channel bank is not required.
-All plans for erosion and flow velocity protection must be prepared by an engineer and reviewed and approved by the Floodplain Administrator.
+All plans for erosion and flow velocity protection must be prepared by a registered professional engineer and reviewed and approved by the Floodplain Administrator.

 K. No person shall change the use of an existing structure from a nonresidential use to a residential use without compliance with the provisions of these regulations.